• Skip to primary navigation

 Why you will love this recipe:

-• These chocolate cherry brownies are so good!
-They have the perfect crackle top, yet are nice and fudgy on the inside.
+• These double chocolate cherry brownies are so good!
+They have the perfect crackle top, and are so moist and fudgy on the inside.

-• This brownie recipe is made in one bowl so the clean up is simple and easy.
+• This brownie recipe is made in one bowl so the clean up is simple, quick and easy.

-• If you love brownies you will also love condensed milk brownies!
+If you love brownies you will also love condensed milk brownies and orange chocolate brownies.

-• All purpose flour - The base of these delicious brownies is all purpose flour.
-If you are gluten free simply use a gluten free all purpose flour instead.
+• All purpose flour - The base of these delicious fudgy brownies is all purpose flour.
+If you are gluten free simply use a gluten-free all purpose flour instead.

-• Eggs - eggs help make these brownies so moist and fudgy and they are are crucial for getting that crackly top!
+• Eggs - eggs help make these dark chocolate brownies so moist and fudgy and they are crucial for getting that crackly top.

 • Fresh cherries - the star of these brownies!
-Fresh cherries add both flavour and moisture to this brownie recipe.
+Fresh cherries add both moisture and a slight cherry flavor to this brownie recipe.
+Do not try and use maraschino cherries instead.

-• Chocolate chips - the chocolate chips turn these into double chocolate cherry brownies!
-I personally love using dark chocolate chips but you can use any kind that you prefer.
+• Chocolate chips - the chocolate chips turn these into double chocolate cherry brownies.
+I personally love using dark chocolate chips but you can use any kind that you prefer including semi-sweet chocolate chips, or milk chocolate chips.
 If you are dairy free use dairy free chocolate chips.

 Step one: